monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 - **Data Analysis :** Making sure that the attributes of each promotion group are symmetrically distributed so that the results of this A/B test are fair and correct.
 - **Pairwise Comparison :** Since we have three promotions (1, 2, and 3), we'll perform three pairwise comparisons:
-  - Promotion 1 vs. Promotion 2
+  • Promotion 1 vs. Promotion 2
-  - Promotion 1 vs. Promotion 3
+  • Promotion 1 vs. Promotion 3
-  - Promotion 2 vs. Promotion 3
+  • Promotion 2 vs. Promotion 3

-*This increases the chance of a false positive due to multiple comparisons. **Therefore, for analysis of A/B test results we will use a confidence level of 99%.**
+*This increases the chance of a false positive due to multiple comparisons.
+Therefore, for analysis of A/B test results we will use a **confidence level of 99%.**
 - **Hypotheses :** For each comparison, we'll set up a **null hypothesis (H<sub>0</sub>)** and an **alternative hypothesis (H<sub>a</sub>)**.
 - **Statistical Test :** we will use **Independent Samples two-tailed t-test -** Used when comparing the means of two independent groups.
 - **Interpret Results :** In which direction metrics are significant statistically and practically.